DreadNoize/HMD-Server/README.md

-# Oculus-Server
+# HMD-Server
-server for sending Oculus Rift tracking data to avango daemon
+server for sending HMD (Oculus Rift and HTC Vive) tracking data to avango daemon
+:rocket:
+Currently work in progress ...